hapax/hapax.github.io/outreach.md

 #### Outreach

 - [*Counternarratives for young scientists*](https://hapax.github.io/assets/reality) (2020).
 A
-  short address given at the Quantum Leaps Conference, a STEAM-oriented conference for Vancouver high school students.
+  short address given at Quantum Leaps, a STEAM-oriented conference for Vancouver high school students.
 - [*A day in the life of a theoretical physicist*](https://www.youtube.com/watch?v=brS_7DUmFRk) (2020).
 A video for Vancouver's